edumgt/AWS-Solutions-Architect-Associate/EC2 (VM)/README.md

 ## Availability

-To increase availability, you need redundancy.
+Instances offer at least 99.99% (four nines) of availability To increase availability, you need redundancy.
 This typically means more infrastructure—more data centers, more servers, more databases, and more replication of data.

 High availability involves the following challenges: